hwpplayer1/hwpplayer1.github.io/personal-works.md

 # Personal Works

-My personal works for documentation is licensed under the terms of these license written above.
+My personal works such as my personal books for scientific research are licensed under the terms of these license written above.

+## List of Interest

+I am keen to learn all fields of social sciences.